Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Explicit particular solutions

 For completeness, below we will present the explicit solution for all the possible signs of the densities.
 But, let us first comment several properties that can be inferred from the analysis of the potential $V(a)$.
-In particular, note that for small scales $a\to 0$, $\rho_{0+}$ will be dominant, and $\rho_{0-}$ for large scales $a\to +\infty$.
-If both $\rho_{0+}$ and $\rho_{0-}$ are positive, the potential $V(a)$ does not have any positive root, it is negative all along $a\in [0,+\infty)$, and the model describes an indefinite cosmological expansion.
+In particular, note that for small scales $a\to 0$, $\rho_{0+}$ will be dominant, while for large scales $a\to +\infty$, $\rho_{0+}$ will be negligible and $\rho_{0-}$ will dominate.
+If both $\rho_{0+}$ and $\rho_{0-}$ are positive, the potential $V(a)$ does not have any positive root, it is negative all along $a\in [0,+\infty)$, and the model describes an indefinite cosmological expansion (see Fig.~\ref{fig:v_2_pos}).
 But negative values of the densities $\rho_{0+}$ and $\rho_{0-}$ may introduce positive roots in $V(a)$, which, as commented above, are turning points that bound $a$.
-More precisely, $\rho_{0-}$ being the dominant species for $a\to +\infty$, if $\rho_{0-}<0$, this negative energy will always trigger a recollapse, which will bound $a$ from above, independently of the value of $\rho_{0+}$.
-That is, for $\rho_{0-}<0$ the potential $V(a)$ will have one, and only one, positive root $a_{\rm max}$.
+More precisely, $\rho_{0-}$ being the dominant species for $a\to +\infty$, if $\rho_{0-}<0$, this negative energy will make $V(a)$ to take positive values at large values of $a$, independently of the value of $\rho_{0+}$.
+Thus, for $\rho_{0-}<0$, the potential $V(a)$ will have one, and only one, positive root $a_{\rm max}$.
+This value will bound $a$ from above, triggering a recollapse (see Fig.~\ref{fig:v_2_rho_-_neg}).

 However, the case $\rho_{0+}<0$ and $\rho_{0-}>0$ is more involved and the existence of turning points depends on whether $\rho_{0-}$ exceeds certain threshold $\rho_{\rm threshold}:=\kappa \rho_{0+}^2/12P^2$.
-If $\rho_{\rm threshold}<\rho_{0-}$, there are no positive roots of $V(a)$ and one gets an indefinite cosmological expansion.
+More precisely, if $\rho_{\rm threshold}<\rho_{0-}$, there are no real roots of $V(a)$ and one gets an indefinite cosmological expansion.
 However, if the second species is not so energetic and $0\leq\rho_{0-}<\rho_{\rm threshold}$, $V(a)$ has two positive roots $a_\pm$, which leads to two different and independent cosmological evolutions.
 In one of them $a$ is bounded to $a\in(0,a_-]$ and it describes a recollapsing cosmology with an initial and a final singularity.
 In the other one, $a\in[a_+,+\infty)$ is bounded from below, and it provides a singularity-free cosmology that begins with infinite volume, reaches a minimum at $a_+$, where it bounces back to expand then forever.
+These two different scenarios are illustrated in Figs.~\ref{fig:v_2_rho_-_pos_u_thres} and \ref{fig:v_2_rho_-_pos_d_thres}, respectively.

 Let us now detail the explicit form of the solution for the different cases.
 On the one hand, for {{$\rho_{0+}>0$}}, and any sign of {{$\rho_{0-}$}}, there is only one solution and it reads